 Note: the system at RPI is based on 4 credit hour courses while many foreign universities rely on 3 credit courses so one can wind up one credit short per course.
-Therefore, you may wind up taking two courses to fill the credit hour requirement for one course at RPI with the extra credits going to "Free Elective" as a split course on the Degree Works worksheet.
-Additional HASS credits may also come from 4-credit PD II alternate courses (two credits to PD II, one or two to HASS, and any remaining to free electives); however, these credits must satisfy the requirements for HASS courses (e.g., if a 1000-level PD II alternate is taken but you have already taken the maximum number of 1000-level courses/credits, then these credits cannot count toward HASS requirements).
-In all cases, prior approval of transfer credit is encouraged and from a student perspective, this prior approval is the "guarantee" they should have that coursework taken abroad will count towards their graduation requirements at RPI.
+Therefore, you may wind up taking two courses to fill the credit hour requirement for one course at RPI with the extra credits going to Free Elective as a "split" course.
+Additional HASS credits may also come from 4-credit PD II alternate courses (two credits to PD II, one or two to HASS, and any remaining to free electives); however, these credits must satisfy the requirements for HASS courses (e.g., if a 1000-level PD II alternate is taken but you have already taken the maximum number of 1000-level courses/credits, then these credits cannot count toward HHSS requirements).
+In all cases, you should have prior approval of transfer credit: from a student perspective, this prior approval is the "guarantee" that coursework taken abroad will count towards your graduation requirements at RPI.